clintmckenna/oTree_gpt/README.md

 ![embedded](https://clintmckenna.com/img/2023/2023-03-29/prompt_texas.png)

-And what this looks like when chatting:
+And this looks like the following when chatting:

 ![embedded](https://clintmckenna.com/img/2023/2023-03-29/texas.png)